j-hui/fidget.nvim/doc/fidget.md

     -- Options related to how LSP progress messages are displayed as notifications display = {
+      render_limit = 16,          -- How many LSP messages to show at once
       done_ttl = 3,               -- How long a message should persist after completion
       done_icon = "✔",            -- Icon shown when all LSP progress tasks are complete
       done_style = "Constant",    -- Highlight group for completed LSP tasks